FaizPramudityoo/Combustion-Gas-IAQ-Monitoring-STM32-LoRa/README.md

 See `test-data/README.md` for details on what raw data is included and how it relates to the results reported in the thesis.
 Complete summary results for all five LoRa test positions are reported in the thesis (Chapter VI, Tables 6.6–6.9); the raw data included here is a partial representative excerpt, not a complete dataset — this is stated explicitly to avoid any impression that this repository contains more raw data than was actually retained during testing.

-## Hardware

-See `hardware/` for schematic exports, PCB layouts, assembled board photos, and a component list, corresponding to Chapter V of the thesis.

-## License

-This repository is provided as supporting material for an academic thesis.
-Feel free to reference or adapt the firmware for non-commercial educational purposes.